There are around 9.6 million dwellings in Australia and at any time there are about 250,000 properties for sale.

 On the other hand, investment grade properties:

-- Have to a wide range of affluent owner occupiers
+- Appeal to a wide range of affluent owner occupiers

 - Are in the right location.
 By this I don’t just mean the right suburb –one with multiple drivers of capital growth – but they’re a short walking distance to lifestyle amenities such as cafes, shops, restaurants and parks.
 And they’re close to public transport – a factor that will become more important in the future as our population grows, our roads become more congested and people will want to reduce commuting time.